RPSGT Handbook

 Reapplying Candidates are able to submit their reapplying exam application at any time after receiving a failing score.
 Please note that the standard 7-10 business day processing time still applies.

-If the application is incomplete for ANY reason, it is rejected and returned to the applicant for resubmission.
+If the application is incomplete for ANY reason, it will be rejected and returned to the applicant for resubmission.
 Applicants must include a $50 resubmission fee when resubmitting the corrected application.
 BRPT encourages applicants to read and follow the application instructions carefully.

 Candidates should submit their application and all required documents and fees as early as possible.
 Early submission greatly increases the candidate’s chance of securing a testing date, time, and location of the candidate’s choice.